vstirbu/mongoose-jsonschema/README.md

-# Mongoose schema to JSONSchema and back
+# Mongoose schema to JSON schema and back